aosabook/500lines/data-store/chapter.md

 how they work.
-This will inform your use of it from a performance as well as crash recovery/durability perspective.
+This will inform your use of it from a performance as well as crash recovery and durability perspectives.

 Simplifications
 ---------------

-DBDB tries to show the basic patterns you can use to create a key/value store with atmoic, consistent, durable updates.
+DBDB tries to show the basic patterns used to create a key/value store with atomic, durable updates.

-It separates the concerns of "put this on disk somewhere" (how data are laid out in a file) from the logical structure of the data
+Consistency is not covered
-(a binary tree in this example) from the contents of the key/value store
+(there are no constraints on the data stored) and isolation is not guaranteed
-(the association of key "a" to value "foo").
+(since dirty reads will not cause an abort on commit).

 Intro to toolchain (maybe optional?)
 ------------------------------------